-In many jurisdictions, the basis for temporary total disability (TTD), temporary partial disability (TPD) and permanent total disability (PTD) start with correctly calculating the employee’s average weekly wage.
-Calculating the correct average weekly wage is rather easy when it comes to employees who work one job with consistent hours.
-Problems arise in most claims when the claimant has a second job, works overtime or receives bonuses.
+In many jurisdictions, the basis for temporary total disability (TTD), temporary partial disability (TPD), and permanent total disability (PTD) starts with correctly calculating the employee’s average weekly wage.
+Calculating the correct average weekly wage is rather easy for employees who work one job with consistent hours.
+Problems arise in most claims when the claimant has a second job, works overtime, or receives bonuses.

 Dealing with Irregular Employment

 Calculating the correct average weekly wage varies within each jurisdiction.
 It is important to consult the pertinent statutes and rules before calculating the correct wage rate.
 This is also important when reviewing situations where the claimant receives other wages that impact the calculations.

 - Overtime Pay.
 Most jurisdictions consider overtime wages as part of the average weekly wage calculations and require an examination of the 52-week period before the injury.
 In this review, overtime wages are included in the calculations if the overtime is “regular” or “frequent.”
 On the other hand, some states will allow all overtime wages to be included in the average weekly wage regardless of how consistent it was before the work injury.

 - Tips and other Gratuities.
 This form of compensation is often an issue in the food and entertainment industries.
 While every jurisdiction allows tips and gratuities in an average weekly wage calculation, the issue often comes down to whether these wages were reported as taxable income.
 When investigating these issues, it is important to obtain statements from the claimant regarding wages, and the percentage they claim on their tax returns, and to obtain records to substantiate these claims.
 This should include records the employer keeps regarding tips, as well as income tax returns for the employee.